StrangeButUntrue/micropython-ri5/docs/library/index.rst

 * Modules which implement a subset of Python functionality, with a provision for extension by the user (via Python code).
 * Modules which implement MicroPython extensions to the Python standard libraries.
-* Modules specific to a particular `MicroPython port` and thus not portable.
+* Modules specific to this particular `MicroPython port` and thus not portable.

 Note about the availability of the modules and their contents: This documentation in general aspires to describe all modules and functions/classes which are